 HP ProBook 4525s Laptops

 I acquired a handful of these to help diagnose their poor network performance for a client.
-My experience with these machines was that they are hands-down the worst laptops I have ever used, they have a variety of infuriating hardware problems that make them unusable to anyone who is not a masochist.
+My experience with these machines convinced me that they are hands-down the worst laptops I have ever used.
+These laptops have a variety of hardware problems that make them infuriating to use in most circumstances.

 My first reaction to using one of these machines was that the keyboard is the worst keyboard that I have ever used.
 The keyboard has shallow island style keys which are made of very thin and flexible plastic.
 This is half expected from budget notebooks, the real problem comes from keys not registering unless pressing them in the exact center with excessive force.
 This dramatically decreases the words per minute one can achieve on this keyboard and causes wrist and finger pain after prolonged use, far more than I have ever experienced using any other system.
 Even the space-bar has to be pressed in the exact center to register the key-press, just awful.

 Like the keyboard, the touchpad is one of the worst in the industry.
 It is a touchpad with no individual mouse click buttons with just a single switch mounted underneath, your finger position on the touchpad determines if a click was a left or right click.
 These designs are annoying to begin with, but add in the random mouse movements that can traverse the entire screen in an instant makes doing anything with this touchpad nearly impossible.

 Another minor gripe I had with this laptop was access to the internal hard drive, it can only be accessed by disassembling most of the machine.
 This makes swapping the drive impractical for most users.
 I often swap different drives in and out of my computers with various Operating Systems on them.
 Needing to completely disassemble the machine every time became infuriating so I cut a hole in the wrist rest to allow easy access to the drive, problem solved.